 Climate and weather have significant impacts on lakeshore communities such as Park Township.
 According to research by the Great Lakes Integrated Sciences and Assessments (GLISA), average temperatures, total precipitation, and heavy precipitation events have increased over the last six decades.
-The higher temperatures have also led to longer frost-free season for agricultural activities.7
+The higher temperatures have also led to a longer frost-free season for agricultural activities.

-The GLISA also predicts that by the end of the century the regional climate in the Great Lakes basin will be "warmer, wetter, and less icy by the end of the century".8
+The GLISA also predicts that the regional climate in the Great Lakes basin will be "warmer, wetter, and less icy by the end of the century".
+Other projections by the GLISA include: